Delay

 - Smoking

 - Get regular exercise.
-Exercise has many health benefits, including helping you to lose weight and lower your blood sugar levels.
+Being physically active has many health benefits, including helping you to lose weight and lower your blood glucose levels.
 These both lower your risk of type 2 diabetes.
-Try to get at least 30 minutes of physical activity 5 days a week.
-If you have not been active, talk with your health care professional to figure out which types of exercise are best for you.
+Try to get at least 30 minutes of physical activity on most days of the week.
+The amount of exercise you need depends on your age and health.
+Even small amounts of exercise can be helpful.
+If you have not been active, talk with your health care provider to figure out which types of exercise are best for you.
 You can start slowly and work up to your goal.

 - Don't smoke.
 Smoking can contribute to insulin resistance, which can lead to type 2 diabetes.
 If you already smoke, try to quit.